Laura Tobón: Television career

 In 2011, Tobón participated in the contest Chica E!
 Colombia, in which she was a finalist.
 Following this, she was the presenter of RCN's La Rueda de la Fortuna contest.
 Months later, she became a presenter for the channel's entertainment department.
 In 2016, she presented La voz Teens with Karen Martínez.

 In 2017, she became the presenter of the Discovery Home & Health program Dile sí al Vestido, and in 2018 she presented La Vuelta al mundo en 80 risas and the third season of La voz Kids on Caracol Televisión.

 YouTube

 After leaving television, Tobón decided to start her own YouTube channel, where she uploads content that relates experiences from her personal and professional life.
 In 2015, she launched a line of swimwear called Laura Tobón by Milonga, demonstrating her versatility as a designer and businesswoman.
 In 2016, she released her book La magia está dentro de ti, in which she addresses issues about happiness and inner tranquility from her personal history.

 In 2018, she celebrated her channel reaching 200,000 subscribers by releasing a cover of the Piso 21 song "La vida sin ti".

-She has also appeared Luis Fonsi's Sola song from Vida album, both in English and Spanish version.
+She has also appeared in Luis Fonsi's Sola song from Vida album, both in the English and Spanish version.